GoogleCloudPlatform/professional-services/examples/cloudml-churn-prediction/README.md

 # Churn Prediction with Survival Analysis
 This model uses Survival Analysis to classify customers into time-to-churn buckets.
-The model output can be used to calculate each user's churn score for different durations.
+The model output can be used to calculate each user's churn score for different durations.gcl

 The same methodology can be used used to predict customers' total lifetime from their "birth" (intital signup, or t = 0) and from the current state (t > 0).